bloominstituteoftechnology/web-guided-project-dom-1-solution/lesson-plan.md

 When making changes to the `solution` branch, commit the changes and type `git push solution solution:master` to push them to this repository.

 When making changes to the `master` branch, commit the changes and use `git push origin master` to push them to the student's repository.

+The DOM as a tree-like structure
+Types of nodes inside the DOM
+The global object document
+Collections in the DOM: the HTMLCollection
+Collections in the DOM: the NodeList
+Making a real array from a DOM collection
+Selecting multiple elements with getElementsByTagName Selecting multiple elements with getElementsByClassName Selecting multiple elements with querySelectorAll Selecting single elements with getElementById Selecting single elements with querySelector Manipulating the text content with .textContent Manipulating attributes with .setAttribute Manipulating inline styles with .style
+Manipulating class names with .classList API
+Adding elements to the DOM with .appendChild and .prepend Accessing ancestors with .parentNode
+Accessing descendants with .children
+Creating new elements with document.createElement